data-apis/governance/consortium_governance.md

 ### Sponsors

-Developing API standards requires a significant amount of engineering work and technical writing.
-That in turn requires funding.
+Developing API standards requires a significant amount of engineering work and technical writing, which in turn requires funding.
 Sponsors provide that funding.
 Sponsors will nominate up to three representatives as Members.
 Sponsors will be publicly acknowledged on the Consortium website.
 At this time there are no other Sponsor benefits - in case that changes, those